wkumari/draft-vandergaast-edns-client-subnet/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 27, 2015.
+   This Internet-Draft will expire on September 8, 2015.

-Contavalli, et al.       Expires August 27, 2015                [Page 1]
+Contavalli, et al.      Expires September 8, 2015               [Page 1]

-Internet-Draft        Client Subnet in DNS Requests        February 2015
+Internet-Draft        Client Subnet in DNS Requests           March 2015

 Copyright Notice